sballarati/inst4wa/README.md

 6. Please make sure that you unblock all the dll's and config files using instructions at http://msdn.microsoft.com/en-us/library/ee890038(VS.100).aspx.

+## Introduction

+This tool consists of a commandline tool and a set of commandlets for deploying open source software to Windows Azure by specifying a very simple configuration file.
+The following sections describe how to use the tool for deploying a Hello world type solution as well as Apache CouchDB and Solr to Windows Azure.
+This is followed by instructions for how to run the automated test suite that is included in the project.

+## Start Here - Common Steps for Using the Tool

+The following steps are common to all the sections below:

+1. Powershell 3.0 is required to run this installer.
+Please follow the instructions described at http://technet.microsoft.com/en-us/library/hh847837.aspx to install Powershell 3.0.

 ## Specific Steps for Deploying a HelloWorld Solution Consisting of a WebRole (PaaS)

 1. The HelloWorld with WebRole binaries are included in the build inside the TestData\WebRole directory.